aloxe/huwindty/src/pages/documentation/cms.md

 I tried a few CMS for eleventy but the only that do not require an extra account other that the git repository system (Forgejo, gitlab or github) are [Decap CMS](https://decapcms.org/) and its recent fork [Sveltia CMS](https://github.com/sveltia/sveltia-cms).
 This last CMS is my choice because it looks promising with a better UX a a clear roadmap.

-Nevertheless, Decap CMS still offers more functionalities that can also be useful, like an editorial workflow or image integration in the editor.
-For this reason, I chose to leave both CMS in this starter for now.
-This may help you to choose the one you keep.

-Sveltia CMS is available under `https://aloxe.github.io/huwindty/svetlia` and Decap CMS is available under `https://aloxe.github.io/huwindty/decap/`. both use the same config that is maintained in `_assets/public/admin/config.yml`.

-The documentation bellow will detail how to install Sveltia CMS in `_assets/public/admin`, but the same steps apply to Decap CMS and you may rename the admin folder in your site.

 ## Sveltia CMS

 [Sveltia CMS](https://github.com/sveltia/sveltia-cms) is a content management system (CMS) designed to provide a user-friendly interface to manage content for static site generators.
 It is firstly created to be hosted by Netifly.
 It offers a clean interface to create and edit pages that are still saved with git.

-Sveltia CMS is a complete reboot of **Netlify CMS** whose development was discontinued in 2022.
-It shares the same features as [Decap CMS](https://decapcms.org/),  a fork of Netlify CMS.
-For this reason, it is possible to follow the documentation of the later while using Svelte CMS.
+Sveltia CMS is a complete reboot of **Netlify CMS** whose development was discontinued in 2022 and then rebranded in 2023 under the name [Decap CMS](https://decapcms.org/).
+Since Sveltia CMS aims to offer all features of the original CMS, there is alost no difference between the two in terms of feature and configuration.
+For this reason, it is possible to follow the documentation of the later while using Sveltia CMS.

 Sveltia CMS is a [single-page app](https://github.com/decaporg/decap-cms?tab=readme-ov-file) that is pulled in the /admin part of this starter kit.
 Nevertheless, you will need to go through a few steps before you can take advantage of it.